Is chlorine dangerous to humans

 Harmful effects of chlorine dioxide exposure

 low blood pressure.
 Most releases will be as the gas to the atmosphere or in wastewater streams from plants that make or use chlorine dioxide.
 It is one in a series of Public Health .Its reactivity makes it very toxic.
 The reaction occurs when .
-Chlorine dioxide is a gas used in very small quantities to disinfect water.
+At this level, harmful health effects are unlikely to occur.

 Chlorine poisoning: Causes, symptoms, and treatment